 Prior to joining the firm, Mr. Meyer was in-house at Logitech, a worldwide leader in computer peripherals, focusing on complex commercial and intellectual property disputes and litigation regarding Logitech's keyboards and mice, webcams, gaming peripherals, video conferencing solutions, universal remote control devices, and related technology.
 Outside of his practice, Mr. Meyer also develops 3D gaming applications for iOS and Android tablets and smartphone devices.

-Mr. Meyer was recognized as a 2017 Northern California “Rising Star” in 2020 and the three years immediately preceding for Intellectual Property Litigation by Super Lawyers magazine.
+Mr. Meyer was recognized as a Northern California “Rising Star” in 2020 and the three years immediately preceding for Intellectual Property Litigation by Super Lawyers magazine.

 Represented DigitalPersona, Inc. in defense of a patent litigation lawsuit involving fingerprint biometric identity verification solutions.
 Blue Spike, LLC v.
 DigitalPersona, Inc., No. 12-0499 (E.D.
 Tex. filed Aug.
 9, 2012).